MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 1. Select **Assign role(s)**.
 1. Enter the name or company email address of the person or group that you want to assign a Fraud Protection PSP role to.

-    If the name is recognized as a member of the Azure tenant, the name will resolve, and the full name will be shown.
+    If the name is recognized as a member of the Azure tenant, the name will resolve to the full name.

 1. Select the name.
 1. In the **Roles** field, select one or more of the defined roles you'd like to assign to the user.